Akshayparihar07/Sudoku_game/README.md

 # Sudoku Game
-This project is a simple Sudoku game implemented in HTML, CSS, and JavaScript.
-The game includes a user interface to play Sudoku, and the backtracking algorithm is used to solve the Sudoku puzzle.
+This project is a Sudoku game implemented in HTML, CSS, and JavaScript.
+The game includes a user interface to play Sudoku, and the algorithm that has been used to solve the famous leetcode problem [valid sudoku](https://leetcode.com/problems/valid-sudoku/description/) has been used to check weather the number inserted at a certain position is valid or not.

 ## Features

 - Interactive Sudoku board with a user-friendly interface.
-- Backtracking algorithm for solving Sudoku puzzles.
+- Constructive Valid Sudoku algorithm for solving Sudoku puzzles.
 - Dynamic updates using JavaScript for user interactions.
 - Stylish and responsive design with HTML and CSS.